jkaplan55/ISOr3/ReadMe.md

 The Package builds on Xcode 9 or Later or Visual Studio 2017 or later:

 * On Mac this means **Xcode 9 or later** (you can get from the App Store for free).
-* On Mac you will also need to install homebrew, and then use hombrew to install cmake.
-* On Mac you may also need to open Xcode.
-Go to Xcode->Settings->Locaton.
-Find the Command Line tools and specifically set the Xcode version.
-This will allow cmake to find Clang for your Xcode Version.
 * On Windows this means **Visual Studio 2017** (you can download a free version from Microsoft).
 The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do.

 Building the package requires Cmake: